 About SRAI Certificate ProgramThe Society of Research Administrators International maintains 10 certificate programs encompassing every aspect of Research Administration – Hospitals, Universities, Nonprofits, and Commercial Institutions.
 SRA International’s certificate programs offer comprehensive training specific to today’s educational needs of research administrators.

-- The curriculum for each program includes a required half-day or full-day workshop, four (4) to eight (8) required sessions, and four (4) to six (6) elective sessions.
+- The curriculum for each program includes required workshop(s), four (4) to eight (8) required sessions and four (4) to six (6) elective sessions.

 - Certificate program course credit is earned and awarded only if full SRAI membership is in effect at the time the course is taken.
 In other words, only full members may receive credit for taking certificate program workshops and sessions.
 Chapter members, non-members and those with lapsed membership will not receive educational credit for any certificate program sessions or workshops taken during this time.

 - SRAI members have up to three years to complete the courses from a specific certificate program requirement, allowing you greater flexibility to manage time, travel and budget constraints.